Supercaly/homeserver/notify/README.md

 ## .apprise

 To configure the apprise endpoints we use a configuration file named `.apprise`.
-To properly configure this file read [this](https://github.com/caronc/apprise/wiki/config).
+Read the official [documentation](https://github.com/caronc/apprise/wiki/config) to properly configure it.

 ## Docker Networks

-This image uses some docker networks:
+This stack uses this docker networks:

 - `notification` (external)